Toradol (Ketorolac) Explained: Uses, Benefits & More

 How Does Toradol Work?

 Toradol addresses the inflammation behind the pain.
 The immune system is the body’s defender, jumping into action with a surge of protective white blood cells at the first sign of an attack on the body.
-This is why you may experience swelling, warmth, or pain around a surgical incision site, injury or infection.
+This is why you may experience swelling, warmth, or pain around a surgical incision site, injury, or infection.
 This type of inflammation is usually temporary until the problem is resolved.
 However, other types of inflammation can be more persistent, such as with autoimmune diseases like arthritis, where the immune system acts as if it’s constantly under attack.

 Prostaglandin is one of the key ingredients in the inflammatory response.
 This hormone is produced in the cells of the body in response to illness or injury.
 It’s a normal and natural function, but an excess of prostaglandin can result in an increase in pain-causing inflammation.
 Toradol lowers levels of prostaglandin in the body to reduce inflammation and pain.